Last Updated on August 7, 2022 by Max

 Yohimbe (Pausinystalia Yohimbe)

-In the United States, standardized Yohimbine is available as a prescription drug for erectile dysfunction.
+Standardized Yohimbine is available as a prescription drug for erectile dysfunction in the United States.
 It also is used in veterinary medicine to reverse sedation in dogs and deer.

 Does Yohimbe extract affect serum testosterone levels?

-Is it safe using supplements containing Yohimbe extract?
+Is it safe to use supplements containing Yohimbe extract?

 Yohimbine is used as an active component in some medicinal products for which adverse effects are described.
 Side effects of using Yohimbe include heart attacks, seizures, nervousness, anxiety, high blood pressure, insomnia, increased heart rate, headache, nausea, and tremors.